prockley/prockley.github.io/_posts/2014-12-16-LocationQuotient_Occupations.md

 ##### ...and what about the most common jobs?

-Of the 34 county and city areas the most common occupational categories are 'Other/not stated' (20) and 'Administrative occupations' (10).
+Nothing much to see here... of the 34 county and city areas the most common are 'Other/not stated' (20) and 'Administrative occupations' (10).

 ---

-This information was originally presented entirely in Tableau Public - this can be seen [here](http://public.tableausoftware.com/shared/NZYBYF4QT?:display_count=no).
-Technical details and data can be found under the '__i__' at the bottom left of the page.
+This information was originally presented entirely in Tableau Public [here](http://public.tableausoftware.com/shared/NZYBYF4QT?:display_count=no).
+Data and details can be found under the '__i__' at the bottom of the page.